devfoundsec/osint/README.md

 ```

 # About
-The image wa wrote for Security Osint with tools:
+The image was wrote for Security Osint with tools:
   -  Operative-framework
   -  D4N155
   -  Sherlock